OfficeDev/office-js-docs-pr/docs/develop/localization.md

 1. In Visual Studio, in **Solution Explorer**, choose **Home.html**.

-2. Replace the `<body>` element contents in Home.html with the following HTML.
+2. Replace the `<body>` element contents in Home.html with the following HTML, and save the file.

     ```html
     <body>